kjinho/resample/README.md

   and save it in the location of your PDF files
 - OPTIONAL: For a system wide installation,
-  - save the [standalone JAR release](https://github.com/kjinho/resample/releases) in an appropriate directory (e.g., in UNIX-like systems, /usr/local/share/resample/), and
+  - save the [standalone JAR release](https://github.com/kjinho/resample/releases) in an appropriate directory (e.g., in UNIX-like systems, /usr/local/share/resample/),
-  - save the [optional startup ruby script](https://github.com/kjinho/resample/blob/master/bin/resample) someplace in your $PATH (e.g., in UNIX-like systems, /usr/local/bin/).
+  - save the [optional startup ruby script](https://github.com/kjinho/resample/blob/master/bin/resample) someplace in your $PATH (e.g., in UNIX-like systems, /usr/local/bin/),
+  - modify the ruby script to reflect the correct locations of the java runtime and the standalone JAR, and
+  - set the proper permissions for the ruby script, such as with the following command:
+    ```$ chmod 711 /usr/local/bin/resample```

 ## Usage